 - Pay for a Energy code compliance report from a firm, which demonstrates that with our SIPS floor system, thermal pane windows and Arctic Insulation there are typically enough trade-offs to pass

 - Establish that this structure qualifies for an exemption as lined out in the IBC (see link above)

 View yurt energy compliance reports to get more information on how to get an Energy Compliance report.
 In short: Yurts are not insulated like traditional structures, have good U-values, and can pass energy compliance report with trade-off measurements.

 ****Be aware that an Energy Compliance Report will cost additional time and money!

 4. What are the fire-rating requirements (for the insulation and outer fabric)?

 All of our fabric come with flame ratings that pass normal building codes.
 We can provide this information to you if needed.

-To summarize Step #1, Once you know what to expect from the county, know what your land limitations are, and feel comfortable with those, proceed to purchasing land, leasing, or skip to Step#3 if you already own land!
+To summarize Step #1, Once you know what to expect from the county, know what your land limitations are, and feel comfortable with those, proceed to purchase land, leasing, or skip to Step#3 if you already own land!